Biden’s early selections prompt concerns that he has weakened his promise to appoint Black officials in top roles

 “We have not had any communication with the president-elect, so we have no concept of what to expect next,” Johnson said, noting that Biden has been a longtime member of the organization and that the NAACP pushed hard for his election.
 “That’s somewhat concerning to us.”

-“But for the black community support for him, he would not be in office,” he said.
+“But for the Black community support for him, he would not be in office,” he said.

 Prominent advocates, and members of Congress who typically keep a lower profile, also expressed disappointment in the fledgling Biden administration — in some cases saying they hoped that sounding the alarm would influence Biden’s thinking as he fills out his government.